thkimsea43/Spotify-Project/README.md

 - **Fetching Tracks:** Fetches tracks from selected playlists.
 - **Creating Playlists:** Creates new playlists in the user’s Spotify account.

-### External API (MusicBrainz)

-- **Fetches correct release dates** to compensate for incorrect data on Spotify.
-- Integrated to validate and sort tracks based on accurate metadata.

 ## Styling

 - Uses **CSS Modules** to keep styles modular and scoped.